Enabling Families, Businesses and Individuals to Pursue Collaborative Resolutions

 Although there are of course some matters that need to be adjudicated through litigation, but why not explore whether your particular situation might be appropriate for a collaborative approach?

 Osborn Conflict Resolution helps clients resolve all types of disputes through mediation, collaborative practice, arbitration or, when absolutely necessary, litigation.
-Call 704-579-5524 or contact us online to schedule a free initial consultation by telephone or at my Charlotte office.
+Call 704-579-5524 or contact us online to schedule an initial consultation by telephone or at our Charlotte office.